spectrumone/online-shop-template/README.md

 * Asynchronous notifications to cutomers using Celery

 ###Installation
+1. To create a virtualenv for python3 (using vitualenvwrapper): `mkvirtualenv --python=/usr/bin/python3 <name of venv>`.
-1. `pip install -r requirements.txt`
+2. `pip install -r requirements.txt`
-2. install rabbitmq from the <b>RabbitMQ</b> site.
+3. install rabbitmq from the <b>RabbitMQ</b> site.
-3. check if rabbitmq-server is installed by running: `sudo service rabbitmq-server status`
+4. check if rabbitmq-server is installed by running: `sudo service rabbitmq-server status`

 ###Usage
 1. run <b>Celery</b>: `celery -A myshop worker -l info` (captures the terminal)